 What is DEIP?

-DEIP has two major focus areas:
+DEIP will function as a forum for collaboration with two major focus areas:

 - Exchanging value in markets – Energy markets that efficiently exchange the fair value from customer owned distributed energy

 - Distributed energy and the grid – Technical systems that enable the efficient use and operation of the distributed energy system

 Within these focus areas, DEIP has identified four workstreams: